aota/deepfreezefest.ca/faq.md

 **Saturday**: 12:00 pm – 8:00 pm

 Ice & Snow Kingdom 12:00 pm – 8:00 pm
-FROZEN Showing: 6:15 – 7:45 pm (Igloo)
 Dance: 7:00 pm – 11:00 pm

 **Sunday**: 12:00 pm – 6:00 pm

-## Park & Ride
-### Sands Hotel | 12340 Fort Road

-Park on the southeast corner of the lot and catch our festival shuttle.

-**SAT, JAN 10**: Pick up at the Sands Hotel is every hour on the hour: 12:00 pm - 6:00 pm

-Pick up at the Festival is hourly on the half hour: 12:30 – 7:30 pm (last shuttle for Sands Hotel is at 7:30 pm)

-**SUN, JAN 11**: Pick up at the Sands Hotel is every hour on the hour:12:00 pm - 5:00 pm (last shuttle leaves the Sands 5:00 pm)

-Pick up at the Festival is hourly on the half hour: 12:30 – 6:00 pm (last shuttle leaves festival at 6:00 pm)

-Festival Site Pick-up at 94 St North of 118 Ave

 ## Parking?
 Parking is tight on the snow-covered neighbourhood streets, and parking within the road-blocked area of the Festival Site will result in your vehicle being towed.
 The following areas are available for public parking: